IshantL/IntroductionToTypescript/README.md

 - We can use compilation process i.e anylanguage(typescript) -> Compiler/transpiler -> JS file
 - it is on development time

+## Typescript vs javascript
+- Typrscript -> JS + types (and some other stuffs)
+- we can use es6 in typescript , as es6 may be not use in all browsers but typescript convert from ts to js, we can use mordern syntax inside it.
+- makes building these complex apps more managable.

 ## Setup

 To setup the typescript